peeb/django-mollie-ideal/README.md

 Step 3.
 Setup a "return" URL which acts as a Thank You page for users of your site.

 Step 4.
-Setup a "report" URL which uses `build_mollie_url()` in 'check' mode and `query_mollie()` to confirm with Mollie.nl that the transaction was successful and perform any site-specific tasks based on this response (for example you might want to mark an invoice 'status' field as 'paid' or 'complete').
+Setup a "report" URL which uses `query_mollie()` in 'check' mode to confirm with Mollie.nl that the transaction was successful and perform any site-specific tasks based on this response (for example you might want to mark an invoice 'status' field as 'paid' or 'complete').

 The `views.py` code below is a reasonably complete example of the above steps: